ykotturi/ykotturi.github.io/_pages/about.md

   - /about.html
 ---

-## My research aims to create more equitable futures of work by facilitating technical skill building and peer support among minority workers.
+## My research provides minority workers with technical skill building and social support.
 To do so, my work reconsiders how we build sociotechnical systems to prioritize community-driven approaches.

 <!-- ## I build sociotechnical systems which uncover qualitative and longitudinal understandings of how workers and entrepreneurs from marginalized backgrounds acquire needed technical skills, create local support networks, and achieve their career aspirations.  -->